akamsteeg/SwissArmyKnife/README.md

 # SwissArmyKnife

 SwissArmyKnife is my little utility library.
-Its target framework is 4.0, the only dependency is System (mscorlib), it doesn't cause warnings and it's fully CLS compliant.
+Its as lightweight, reliable & fast as possible, with extensive unit tests and benchmarks.

+Supported .NET frameworks:
+* .NET 3.5
+* .NET 4.0
+* .NET 4.5

 ## Current status